July 29, 2021

 Company employee review data provides information surrounding a particular company’s reviews by current and former employees.
 Employee review data provides both investors and businesses with information surrounding the pros and cons of a particular company and other details rating a company’s culture, benefits, pay, and more.

-Public resume data is publicly available data collected from business-related job sites surrounding individuals’ professional work experiences.
-While resume data has a variety of use cases, information such as an individual’s work history, skills, connections, and interests enhance recruiters’ and HR tech companies’ knowledge of the current workforce, prospective employees and can even be helpful in discovering new talent.
+Employee data is publicly available data collected from business-related job sites surrounding individuals’ professional work experiences.
+While employee data has a variety of use cases, information such as an individual’s work history, connections, and interests enhance recruiters’ and HR tech companies’ knowledge of the current workforce, prospective employees and can even be helpful in discovering new talent.

 Firmographic data, also known as company data, is data that pertains to company operations, organizational structures, funding, revenue, and social media.
 This information is useful for uncovering workforce trends because it provides companies with information about their competitors, industry expansion, movement, and company growth.
 All of these can be analyzed by AI-based workforce analytics tools to help companies get a better understanding of hiring trends by competitors, track key players within the industry, and even predict workforce needs.